-Netsafe Schools(external link) is a free programme designed to help New Zealand schools and Kura establish, develop and promote online safety, citizenship and wellbeing in their school community.
+Netsafe Schools(external link) is a free programme designed to help New Zealand schools and kura establish, develop and promote online safety, citizenship and wellbeing in their school community.

 Our website has a digital technology safe use guide for schools.

-For further help on strengthening your school’s cyber security, including advice for reporting cyber security incidents, visit the keeping your school network safe(external link) guide on the Computer Emergency Response Team (CERT) NZ website.
+For further help strengthening your school’s cyber security, including advice for reporting cyber security incidents, visit the keeping your school network safe(external link) guide on the Computer Emergency Response Team (CERT) NZ website.